Set-off what?

 2. If certain defects or non-compliant works are worsening over time, urgent and proactive action by an owner to allow a builder access will generally be a reasonable step to mitigate avoidable loss.
 As mentioned above, losses that could have been reasonably avoided will not be recoverable by an owner given the true cause of those losses is the failure to avoid them.

-Builder’s often prefer returning for the simple fact it is generally cheaper than paying the equivalent amount in money to an owner.
-This is because a knowledgable builder will have contractual rights to compel subcontractors to rectify issues in their work at no cost, or, if there is a cost, that cost is less in the original builder’s hands compared with a fresh third party builder (which will include contigencies for the cost of unknowns involved in remedial work).[14]
+Builders often prefer returning for the simple fact it is generally cheaper than paying the equivalent amount in money to an owner.
+This is because a knowledgeable builder will have contractual rights to compel subcontractors to rectify issues in their work at no cost, or, if there is a cost, that cost is less in the original builder’s hands compared with a fresh third party builder (which will include contingencies for the cost of unknowns involved in remedial work).[14]

 Provided the rectification work is performed in good faith and correctly, the parties’ interests are aligned in this scenario and resolution is achieved without protracted litigation and accompanying costs.